Skip to main content

 • “Performance-wise, I've always had framerate problems; at least the graphics options are very customizable, so chances are you will find a setup that will get you a constant 60fps.”

-Character development in the game is a mixed bag; while the protagonist Daniel experiences significant growth that enhances the narrative, some players feel he lacks depth, making it difficult to empathize with him.
-The game maintains a strong focus on character development throughout the story, complemented by impressive character design and world-building.
-However, critiques arise regarding the design of certain characters and enemies, suggesting a need for improvement in this area.
+Character development in the game is a mixed bag; while the protagonist, Daniel, experiences significant growth that enhances the narrative, some players feel he lacks depth, making it difficult to empathize with him.
+The game maintains a strong focus on character development throughout the story, contributing to its rich world-building and overall engaging experience.
+However, critiques regarding the design of certain characters and enemies suggest that not all aspects of character development are equally well-executed.

 • “Character development: you might not realize it at first, but the game's protagonist, Daniel, undergoes some fascinating character development as you progress through the story.”